tastytea/hugo-theme-nocolor/README.md

 ```

 And add `:source-highlighter: pygments` at the top of your posts, below the
 front matter.
 Make sure to include the generated CSS file.
+You can also set the
+`source-highlighter` attribute in your config file.[^1]

 ### Table of contents